MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step6.md

 ---
 # required metadata

-title: Install ATA | Microsoft ATA
+title: Install ATA | Microsoft Docs
 description: In the final step of installing ATA, you configure the Honeytoken user.
 keywords:
 author: rkarlin